Webinar Popup Cancel button

 How the rule of thirds is used in photography

-Since graphic design also involves the use of photographs, let’s look at some ways the rule of thirds is used in photographs.
+To create a well-balanced photograph, one needs to learn how to apply the rule of thirds in photography.
+Let’s look at some ways the rule of thirds is used in photographs.

 Landscapes